open-sauced/docs/docs/features/workspaces.md

 { ADD AN IMAGE HERE }

 In your workspace dashboards, you can create, view, and manage your workspaces.
-You'll notice three dashboards in your Workspaces:

-- **Repositories**: This dashboard allows you to view and manage the repositories in this Workspace.
-- **Contributors**: This dashboard is where you can view and manage the contributors in this Workspace.
-- **Settings**: This dashboard is where you can view and manage the settings in this Workspace, including adding repostories and contributors to your workspace and deleting the workspace.

 #### Repositories Dashboard